 - Be familiar with your Bowie knife’s balance. – Because the Bowie knife does not have the same balance of traditional throwing knives, you have to be familiar with its unique balance.
 To find it, extend two of your fingers and let the Bowie knife rest on them.
 Slide the flat of the knife’s blade up and down along your fingers until you find the most balanced area of the knife.
 Make sure that both the knife handle and blade edge are evenly and horizontally resting on your fingers.

-- Face your target. – Stand facing the target.
+- Face your target. – Stand to face the target.
 Using your dominant hand, grip the Bowie’s handle with your thumb, pointer finger, and middle finger.
 Rest the remaining two fingers (ring finger and pinky) gently on the handle.
 Test your grip carefully by doing practice throws and cuts while holding on to the knife handle.
 Check if the blade threatens to come loose or wobbles.
 If it does, realign your fingers in a way that the palm of your hand touches the Bowie’s handle in a tight grip as well.

 - Execute the throw. – Extend your throwing hand forward in a manner that the edge of the blade is pointed directly towards the target.
 Draw your arm back slowly until your elbow is pointed straight upwards at a level that is even with your head.
 Snap the throwing arm forward quickly in an even, smooth arc, letting go of the handle the very moment that your hand starts its downward curve in the arc.